18337179943/CTARegularBacktest/README.md

 # CTARegularBacktest
-talk is cheap, show you the code
+For future CTA regular backtester.
+I can show you my some strategies results.